faisalqureshi/webify/manual/introduction.md

 ### A note about yaml front matter

 It is possible to process yaml front matter via mustache renderer before adding it to the rendering context for the current file.
-The rendering context when processing front matter is constructed from information stored in yaml files present in the current folder and in ancestor folders.
+The rendering context when processing front matter is constructed from information stored in yaml files present in the current folder and in ancestor folders (up to the root folder).

 Consider the following file.